How to manage a successful free trial for website visitor tracking software

 What Free Software Trials Are Available?

-There are many vendors providing website visitor tracking tools today, and virtually all of them offer a free trial period ranging from one week to a month.
+There are many vendors providing these tracking tools today, and virtually all of them offer a no-charge trial period ranging from one week to a month.

 The most common trial duration advertised is two weeks.